 Become an Urban Watershed Steward

-Lawncare companies in Iowa can become recognized for their committment to water quality and utilization of stormwater pollution prevention best management practices.
-Through the Healthy Soils, Healthy Streams campaign, lawncare companies can offer their clients the opportunity to assess their soil fertility through soil sampling prior to the application of fertilizers.
-The Iowa Stormwater Education Partnership (ISWEP) has partnered with AgSource Laboratories out of Ellsworth, Iowa to test soils for a variety of components, such as phosphorus, nitrate, potassium, cation exchange capacity, pH, and organic matter.
+Lawncare companies in Iowa can become recognized for their committment to water quality through this campaign.
+Lawncare companies can offer their clients the opportunity to assess their soil fertility prior to the application of fertilizers.
+ISWEP has partnered with AgSource Laboratories to test soils for a variety of components, such as nitrates and organic matter.
 Lawncare companies may want to use AgSource for testing samples or another laboratory that analyses soil samples for lawns.

 Urban Watershed Stewards adhere to the following policies:

 - Provide and conduct soil sampling services for your clients before fertilization.
 Adjust fertilization rates based on the results.

 - Soils should be rechecked every 3 years.

 - Use only phosphorus-free fertilizers unless establishing a new lawn or the soil testing results indicate that phosphorus is needed.

 - Sweep up excess fertilizer from sidewalks, driveways and streets.